dainst/idai-field/README.md

 ## Tests

-The app must have been build (`npm run build`) before running the tests.
+The app must have been built (`npm run build`) before running the tests.

 To execute the **unit tests**, run